peralese/simple-task-tracker/README.md

 Helpful utilities (optional):
 - `listTriggers()` → prints triggers to Logs
-- `clearTimeBasedTriggers()` → removes time-based triggers so you can reinstall
+- `clearTimeBasedTriggers()` → removes time-based triggers so you can reinstall Need an email right away?
+Use **Extensions → Task App → Send email now** in the Sheet to mail yourself the latest open-task summary immediately.

 ---